Uruguay - Country Commercial Guide

 The security equipment sector is growing, with both individuals and companies purchasing reasonably priced security system technology.
 Companies are replacing in-person security systems with more and better technology in their facilities.

-Imports of security equipment increased 30 percent in 2021 compared to 2020.
+Imports of security equipment have been steadily increasing over the last five years.
 Chinese-made products dominate the security sector with more than 50 percent of market share.

 U.S. products are second with a 10 percent market share.
 U.S. products compete directly with lower-priced products from China, Brazil, Mexico, Argentina, and Canada among others.
-Traditionally, U.S. goods compete successfully in Uruguay due to their higher quality and longer life cycle.
+Traditionally, U.S. goods compete successfully in Uruguay due to their higher quality, lower maintenance costs, and longer life cycle.

 Leading Sub-Sectors